salesforce/botsim/docs/tutorials.rst

                         "Oh, alright.
 Let\u2019s connect you to a service agent who can help look up your case" ]
                }
         - **small_talks**: For messages that do not have any associated actions (request/inform etc.), we put them under the small_talks act.
-They will be ignored by BotSIM during dialog simulation.
+BotSIM will ignore them during dialog simulation.
 Examples include “I can help you with that”, “Got it”.
         - **request_intent**: The bot messages of request_intent usually are the welcome messages if available (e.g., Einstein BotBuilder).
     - **[NLG] BotSIM natural language response templates**

       BotSIM adopts a dialog-act-level agenda-based user simulator for dialog simulation.
-As shown in the previous dialog act map figure, BotSIM needs to convert the dialog acts to natural language messages and send them back to bot via API.
+As shown in the previous dialog act map figure, BotSIM needs to convert the dialog acts to natural language messages and send them back to the bot via API.
 For efficiency reasons, template-based NLG templates are used to map BotSIM dialog acts to natural language templates with entity slots.
 An example is given below for the “informing” the “email” slot to the bot.

       .. code-block:: json